jdavidm/learn-stata/scripts/01-git-github.md

 * Fetch / Push

 The Fetch origin button is how you tell Github Desktop to check with GitHub online to see if there are any changes to the repo that you don’t have yet.
-Once

-Push origin: sends your local commits up to GitHub.
+Once you make a commit, the Fetch button will change to a Push origin button.
+This sends your local commits up to GitHub.

 If the branch is new, you may see Publish branch instead of Push.
 That uploads your branch to GitHub for the first time.

+* Simple example

 Now let’s make a change so you can see how Git tracks it.